Japanese destroyer Hatsushimo (1933): World War II history

 She was subsequently reassigned to Maizuru for use as a training and guard vessels.
 On 30 July 1945, Hatsushimo struck an air dropped naval mine while under attack from United States Navy aircraft from TF38 at Miyazu Bay, forcing her crew to beach her at 35°33′N 135°12′E. The attack killed 17 crewmen.
 Hatsushimo was the 129th and last destroyer of the Imperial Japanese Navy to be lost during the war.

 On 30 September 1945, Hatsushimo was removed from the navy list.
 Her wreck was salvaged and broken up between 1948 and 1949.
-Her anchor is collected at the time of disassembly and it is exhibited in a hospital in Tokyo.
+Her anchor was collected at the time of disassembly and it is exhibited in a hospital in Tokyo.